MORE-Platform/more-app-multiplatform/README.md

 - `deploy_beta`: Deploys a new beta to TestFlight (calls `increment_build` and `build`, then uploads to TestFlight)

+The iOS build process uses Xcode 16.4 and creates a temporary keychain for secure code signing.
+It supports multiple app targets, including notification service extensions.

 #### Android Fastlane

 The Android fastlane configuration includes the following lanes: